lucblassel/fastago/README.md

 The default value for this flag is `each`.

 ### subset
+There are 2 ways to subset your fasta file:
+ - You can use the `-n` or `--names` flag to specify a file of names to keep (1 by line)
+ - You can use the `r` or `--regex` flag to specify a regular expression that matches the sequences you want to keep.

-With the `-n` or `--names` flag you can specify a file where you have the names of the sequences you want to keep.
-The tool expects a name per line in the file.
+If you specify the `-x` or `--exclude` flag you specify the sequences to exclude instead of the sequences to keep.